salsita/prism/docs/getting-started/hello-world.md

 const currentModel = updater(previousModel, action);
 ```

 See the similarities?
-Calling `Math.sin` does not execute any side effects, it means that it does not mutate anything outside the function nor causing anything that is not related with the function itself (XHR calls, logging...).
-In Functional Programming lingo when we talk about function without side effects we most likely talk about [Pure function](https://en.wikipedia.org/wiki/Pure_function).
-Pure function is a function which does not execute any side effects and given the same arguments the result of the function is still the same.
-In Redux, all the Reducers must be Pure so that we can leverage all the nice features:
+Calling `Math.sin` does not mutate anything outside the function or trigger anything that is not related witoth the function itself (AJAX calls, logging...).
+In Functional Programming lingo, we refer to functions with no side effects as [pure functions](https://en.wikipedia.org/wiki/Pure_function).
+A pure function is a function that does have any side effects.
+Every time you call the function with the same arguments, it returns the same result.
+In Redux we benefit from a number of cools features thanks to pure Reducers:

 - Easy unit testing
 - Time travel
-- Devtools
+- Dev tools to view Action history
 - Undo/Redo
-- ... and many others
+- ...and many others

-For example calling `console.log` directly in the Updater would be considered an impurity and therefore the Updater (Reducer) wouldn't be Pure function.
+Calling `console.log` directly in an Updater, for example, would be considered an impurity and therefore the Updater (Reducer) wouldn't be a pure function.

 ```javascript
 function* updater(model) {